CompanyOnTheWorld/craft-ops/README.md

 password.
 You can generate this token under "Manage team" in the top right corner.
 Make sure you have this key handy along with the name of the team you created.

+#### How the configuration works

+The ops setup is configured by sourcing data from a configuration object.
+The object is created by merging a series of YAML files on top of each other.

+`defaults.conf` - This file is the base layer and just for reference.

+`project.conf` - This is the main file where you should put custom properties.

+`private.conf` (optional) - This file is where you would store private project data like access keys.
+You should `.gitignore` this file or encrypt it if you do use it.

+`~/ops.conf` (optional) -

 #### Global config

-If you would like to use the same credentials for all projects you can keep all of the above information in `~/ops.conf` on your host machine.
-This will allow you to kick off a new Craft Ops project without having to complete these steps each time.
+If you would like to use the same credentials for all projects, you can keep all of the above information in `~/ops.conf` on your host machine.
+This is a global config file that is pulled in from your host system's `$HOME` directory when the `dev` box is provisioned.
+You can keep access keys here if you need them for all projects.
+You will need to run `vagrant provision dev` if you change this file.
+This will allow you to kick off a new Craft Ops project without having to get credentials each time.

 ####